AriFordsham/GHCWiki/exceptions/stack-traces.md

 - The (relatively new) implicit-parameter-based stacktrace facility may be able to offer a bit of local context

-- DWARF-based stack? unwinding may be available depending upon the platform and availability of debugging information
+- [DWARF-based stack](/trac/ghc/Dwarf/80Status) unwinding may be available depending upon the platform and availability of debugging information

 ### Minimizing unnecessary stack collection